camillygg/camillygg/README.md

 - ## Olá me chamo Camilly
 - 📩  cgcontatotrabalho@gmail.com
 - 👀  Interessada em Front-end
-- 💞️  procurando oportunidades na área da tecnlogia!
+- 💞️  apaixonada por tecnologia!

 <!---
 camillygg/camillygg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.